 But there is hope!
 By providing safe havens in our outdoor spaces (big or small!) we can help our wildlife make a comeback.
 Help us bring wildlife back into our outdoor spaces and communities by fundraising for Naturehood!

-Here’s a guide to hosting your very own Pollinator Picnic this summer.
+Here’s a guide to having your very own Pollinator Picnic this summer.
 It can be as big or small as you like, perhaps with just a few friends and family or something involving the whole community!

 The first step is creating a fundraising page for your Pollinator Picnic!
 Head to our Pollinator Picnic fundraising campaign and set up your own fundraising page by clicking the ‘Start fundraising’ button.
 Add the event details and encourage people to take part and support you.
 Perhaps add your own story about why you want to help wildlife.